‘The X-Files”s spookiest standalone episodes

 First screened in 1994, this X-Files episode was deemed so scary, it was banned from any repeated airings for several years.
-Which is actually fairly understandable, considering the episode features a disquieting incest plot line, a deformed dead baby, and a horrifying reveal of a semi-dissected woman bound under the bed.
+This is actually fairly understandable, considering the episode features a disquieting incest plotline, a deformed dead baby, and a horrifying reveal of a semi-dissected woman bound under the bed.
 Yowzah!

 Introducing Mr. Eugene Tooms: Everyone’s favorite liver-devouring, slithering freak who slept in a nest of human bile.
 He was gross, terrifying, and had the sort of Stretch Armstrong-style body that enabled him to crawl up your bathroom pipes and surprise you on the toilet if he so wished.
 Which he probably did, the mad bastard.